Having awesome accessories for playing D&D will make you feel really epic!

 Do you have a deity that grants you particular boons?
 How about a talisman accessory to wear at your Dungeons and Dragons gaming sessions?

 If you’re a devout follower of Asmodeus, this talisman of Asmodeus is incredible!
 The quality is amazing and it looks so cool.

 The Etsy shop also has other D&D talismans like a necklace for the faithful of Helm, the Vigilant One, and the Symbol of the Raven Queen.
 You may even find a magical Staff of Withering!

 13. Hero Vault

 I am always scrabbling around for a pencil on D&D day!
 I don’t know how they all disappear!
-I swear there are little pixies that come and steal them.
+I swear there are little pixies that come and take them.
 Perhaps the same ones that take socks and teaspoons!

 But you can always lock your pencil in a vault between sessions – a Hero Vault!

 It’ll stop your mini from getting bashed about as well!
 When you’ve spent hours doing your best paint job on it, it’s heartbreaking to find it got chipped in your bag!

 In this gorgeous wooden hero vault, there’s space for your mini, two set of dice and your pencil.
 The lid even doubles as a dice tray!
 It’s available in several beautiful wood finishes too.